Wilbertz/Collaboration-and-Competition/Report.md

 ## Design and Implementation

+The solution uses the MADDPG algorithm, using separate actors and critics.
+A shared memory buffer is used.

+The agents solved the task after 890 episodes.

 An Ornstein-Uhlenbeck process (Uhlenbeck & Ornstein, 1930) with &mu; = 0.15 and &theta; = 0.2 was used in order to add noise.
 This process is a stationary Gauss–Markov process, which means that it is a Gaussian process, a Markov process, and is temporally homogeneous.